Qasim Mitchell

-Qasim Mitchell (born December 3, 1979) is a former American football offensive lineman.
+Qasim Mitchell (born December 3, 1979) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He was originally signed by the Cleveland Browns as an undrafted free agent in 2002.
-He played college football at North Carolina A&T.
+He played college football for the North Carolina A&T Aggies.

 Mitchell was also a member of the Chicago Bears, Carolina Panthers, Arizona Cardinals, and San Francisco 49ers.

 He now coaches at Jacksonville High-school, Jacksonville, North Carolina.

 College career

 Mitchell attended North Carolina A&T State University and starred in football.
 As a senior, he was a Sheridan Broadcasting Network Black College All-American selection, won All-Mideastern Athletic Conference first-team honors, and was named the Conference Lineman of the Year.

+Coaching career

+Frisco Fighters

+On January 15, 2022, Mitchell was announced as the offensive line coach for the Frisco Fighters.

+Billings Outlaws

+On November 25, 2023, Mitchell was announced as the offensive and defensive line coach for the Billings Outlaws.